Okazakee/Okazakee/README.md

 ### 👋🏼 Hi there!

-My name is Cristian, also known as Okazakee on the web.
-At 25 years old, I am a passionate Web Developer from Italy.
+I am a 25 years old young web developer from Italy.
+I grew up next to my nerdy stuff since childhood, I'm an IT enthusiast and I love Open Source, I worked for years as a video editor in post production and at the end of 2021 I decided to change my path towards Web Development.
+I am working on several personal projects and dream to become a good Full Stack developer within a few years.
-From a young age, I have had a love for technology and have been heavily involved in the IT world.
-I am an avid supporter of Open Source and have experience in video editing and post production.
-However, in late 2021, I decided to shift my focus to Web Development.
-I am currently working on various personal projects and aim to become a Full Stack developer in the near future.
-You can view my [portfolio](https://okazakee.dev/portfolio) and find my social profiles to learn more about my skills and experience.
+You can check my [portfolio](https://okazakee.dev/portfolio) and find my social profiles to learn more about my skills and experience.

 <br/>